GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="static-linkage-error"></a>
 <a name="dynamic-linkage-error"></a>
-- **Linkage error**: an error when a Java class references another class whether through a class literal, a field access, or a method invocation;
+- **Linkage error**: an error when a Java class references another class and the reference cannot be satisfied with the available classes in the class path.
-  and the reference cannot be satisfied with the available classes in the class path.
+  The reference can be through a class literal, a field access, or a method invocation.
   Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.